What is skier's thumb?

 If you have sprained your ulnar collateral ligament (UCL), then splintage and hand therapy may be all that is required.

 If you have completely ruptured this ligament, then surgery is required.
-Surgery involves the reattachment of the ruptured UCL usually back onto it’s origin.
+Surgery involves the reattachment of the ruptured UCL usually back onto its origin.
 This surgical procedure can be performed under regional anaesthesia (‘wide awake surgery’) or general anaesthetic dependent upon your preference.

 The repair is protected in a custom made thermoplastic splint for about 6 weeks.
 A hand therapist will supervise the splintage and rehabilitation in order to facilitate healing of the ligament and prevent stiffness.